jacksleight/statamic-memberbox/README.md

 ## Implementation

-Members allows you to restrict access to your content in any way you like and does not impose any particular rules or content structure, You can use the `{{ member }}` and `{{ not_member }}` tags to control what content is restricted to members and how.
+Members allows you to restrict access to your content in any way you like and does not impose any particular rules or structure.
+You can use the `{{ member }}` and `{{ not_member }}` tags to control what content is restricted to members and how.
 Below are some common approaches:

 ### Restrict an entire area of the site based on a URL prefix